 It’s also important to walk the talk: setting up environments which allow staff to better understand and participate.
 For example, you can have a diversity & inclusion fair day, where you invite speakers to talk about different themes, why we should have them, and what are the benefits of having them.
 It’s also important to bear in mind that diversity & inclusion isn’t just about gender, but also things like disability, LGBT, race, etc. Some might not be familiar with this concept because they weren’t surrounded by this environment; if they were surrounded by this environment, the experience would be more memorable and embraceable.

-To sum it up, as leaders you should openly talk about it, create the environment, walk the talk, encourage your staff to participate and experience it, then they will understand why you’re doing it.Posted almost 2 years ago
+To sum it up, as leaders you should openly talk about it, create the environment, walk the talk, encourage your staff to participate and experience it, then they will understand why you’re doing it.Posted about 3 years ago